cmu-mars/cmu-robotics/README.md

   with some happy-path parameters, assuming it's running on localhost.

-* a `docker-compose.yml` that specifies how to compose a docker container as a (potential) combination of several docker containers
+* a `docker-compose.yml` that specifies how to compose a docker container as a (potential) combination of several docker containers, including the th from Lincoln Labs

+* a `docker-compose-no-th.yml` that specifies a how to compose a docker container like the one above, but without the TH from Lincoln Labs

 An example of launching the system locally is as follows.
 Note that you can parameterize the location of the TH and the TA by passing URI definitions to